 BECOME A MEMBER

 We are actively seeking members who share our vision, contribute to our network and are interested in selecting, investing in and mentoring early-stage growth companies.
 A JumpStartNJ member must be an accredited investor* willing to make a minimum of one investment per year.
 Jumpstart meets monthly to hear presentations and to discuss deals.

-All Jumpstart members pay annual dues and contribute towards finding quality deals.
+All Jumpstart members pay annual dues and contribute toward finding quality deals.
 In addition, members are required to investigate the merits of a deal by meeting with entrepreneurs and conducting due diligence.
 We invite potential members to attend one of our meetings to speak with current Jumpstart members.
 Prospective members must submit an application, which will be reviewed by the membership committee.

 To inquire about membership, contact Sharon Waters at email@example.com

 Quality deal flow